-Forty-Five Years of American Indian Studies at CSULB
+Forty-Six Years of American Indian Studies at CSULB

-Founded in 1968, the American Indian Studies Program celebrate forty-five years as an independent program at Cal State Long Beach.
+Founded in 1968, the American Indian Studies Program celebrate forty-six years as an independent program at Cal State Long Beach.
 Located on the ancient village site of Puvungna and listed on the National Register of Historic Places as a Sacred Site and the birthplace of an Indigenous Religion, CSULB is referred to as “the Beach” in reference to our location on the Pacific Ocean and as “Cal State Puvungna” in acknowledgement of the significance of our location at a sacred site that continues to be used for prayer and ceremony today.
 Serving one of the largest Urban American Indian populations in the United States, our urban intertribal American Indian traditions are celebrated during the second weekend of March at the largest and one of the oldest student sponsored event at Cal State Long Beach, the annual CSULB Pow-Wow.
-Now forty-four years old, over six thousand students, staff, faculty, alumni and community members attend our annual celebration of life that acknowledges the contributions of American Indians at Cal State Long Beach.
+Now forty-five years old, over six thousand students, staff, faculty, alumni and community members attend our annual celebration of life that acknowledges the contributions of American Indians at Cal State Long Beach.

 Measure What You Value

 When Chancellor Timothy P. White visited CSULB last year, he suggested that you should not automatically value what you have been asked to measure but that you should “measure what you value.”
 Inspired by the Chancellor’s idea, to “measure what you value” we are asking all American Indian Studies Alumni to contact us and share what you have been doing since graduating from CSULB.
 In return, we will send you one of our new measuring tapes inspired by the Chancellor’s suggestion.
 And keep checking our website for updates on our AIS alumni profiles.

 Changing Seasons at Puvungna